rust-lang/rfcs/text/3516-public-private-dependencies.md

 # Drawbacks
 [drawbacks]: #drawbacks

-It might not be clear how to resolve the warning, as it's emitted by rustc but is resolved by changing information in the build system, generally, but not always, cargo.
+It might not be clear how to resolve the warning/error, as it's emitted by rustc but is resolved by changing information in the build system, generally, but not always, cargo.
 As a last resort, we could put a hack in cargo to intercept the lint and emit a